Monte9/monte9.github.io/_posts/2016-03-21-ios-portfolio.markdown

 - ### <a href="https://github.com/Monte9/LikesApp"> Likes App: </a>

 Likes app is an iOS app that provides a uniform and simple UI for interacting with several websites and services.

-The gif below shows integration with Yelp API and saves your favorite resturatnts.
+(The gif below shows integration with Yelp API and saves your favorite resturants.)

 <a href="https://github.com/Monte9/LikesApp"><img  height="600" width="320" src="{{ "images/Likes.gif" | prepend: site.baseurl }}" alt="Likes iOS App" /></a>
 <br /><br />